Barbers Hill High School

-Barbers Hill High School is a 5A school based in Mont Belvieu, Texas (USA).
+Barbers Hill High School is a school based in Mont Belvieu, Texas, and is classified as a 5A school by the UIL.
 It is part of the Barbers Hill Independent School District located in western Chambers County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.

 Athletics

 The Barbers Hill Eagles compete in the following sports: